The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 The ZoomInfo alternatives pricing ladder in 2026, from enterprise down to free

 One caveat about the top of that ladder.
-Cognism, Demandbase, and Sales Navigator for teams aren't budget swaps.
-You move up to them for European compliance or account-based intelligence, not to shave money off contact data.
+Cognism, Demandbase, and Sales Navigator for teams are not budget swaps.
+Teams move up to them for European compliance or account-based intelligence, and the bill goes up rather than down when they do.

 Match the Tool to Your Use Case